White Ash Mine disaster: Cause

 According to the State Inspector of Coal Mines, the 280 Foot Level of the White Ash Mine had previously been on fire.
 He believed that the fire had been smothered when the 280 Level had been sealed off, and that there were 70 to 100 ft of wall remaining to separate it from the flooded Loveland Mine.
 It was likely, however, that the fire had continued to eat away at the wall until it failed.

 "One of the upper levels of the White Ash, which if protracted would have made connection with the lowest seam in the Loveland, has for a long time been on fire, and it is supposed that this at last burned through into the Loveland, letting in the water, which ran down the White Ash shaft and drowned the men working in the levels below."

 The Inspector noted that a mine dump on the surface was also on fire and, alternatively, that fire might have worked its way down into the barrier.

 Aftermath

-This marker was placed near the site of the White Ash mine shaft at the west end of 12th Street in Golden, Colorado.
+In 1936, this marker was mounted on a boulder and placed near the site of the White Ash mine shaft at the west end of 12th Street in Golden, Colorado.
+The marker was remounted during a renovation of the memorial in 2016.

 The White Ash Mine was abandoned after the flood and the bodies of the ten miners were never recovered.
-They are commemorated by a bronze statue in the Mines Museum of Earth Science, shown at right above, and by an information plaque placed near the site of the shaft at the west end of 12th Street in Golden by the Colorado School of Mines.
-An older bronze plaque at the site, shown at left, reads as follows:
+They are commemorated by a bronze information plaque and statue placed near the site of the shaft at the west end of 12th Street in Golden by the Colorado School of Mines.
+An bronze plaque dedicated on September 9th, 1936, show on the left, reads as follows: